 Allergies affect over 20% of New Zealand children, and often begin in infancy with the development of food allergy.
 The burden of allergies on both children and their families can be significant.
 Early diagnosis and appropriate clinical management can minimise the long-term impact on quality of life for these children and their families.

-The contents of the following pages include guidelines as well as links to resources and training for health professionals, and resources such as handouts for families.
-Some links are to overseas websites which have been approved by the Allergy Clinical Network (Allergy CN) as providing valuable information relevant to New Zealand health professionals.
+The contents of the following pages include guidelines as well as links to information, resources and training for health professionals; and resources such as information handouts for families.
+Some links are to overseas websites which have been approved by the Allergy Clinical Network (CN) as providing valuable information relevant to New Zealand health professionals.
 Where necessary the Allergy CN will develop guidelines and resources specific to New Zealand.

 Anaphylaxis is the most severe form of allergic reaction, usually occurring within 20 minutes of exposure to the trigger, and is potentially life threatening.

 It must be treated as a medical emergency, with the administration of intramuscular adrenaline as the first line treatment.

 The most common trigger in infants, children and young people is food allergy; other triggers include allergy to insect venom (bee or wasp), drugs (e.g. penicillin), and latex.

 Any acute onset illness with typical skin features (urticarial rash or erythema/flushing, and/or angioedema), PLUS involvement of respiratory and/or cardiovascular and/or persistent severe gastrointestinal symptoms.